chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### （8）Not disturbed by obstacles

-After developing bodhicitta undisturbed by obstacles, in addition to receiving the blessings and upholdings of the Buddhas and Tathagatas, you will also receive offerings and respect from the earth gods, dragons, and heavenly protectors.
+After developing bodhicitta undisturbed by obstacles, in addition to receiving the merit and upholdings of the Buddhas and Tathagatas, you will also receive offerings and respect from the earth gods, dragons, and heavenly protectors.

 From the day of attaining bodhicitta, one will receive the protection of the Dharma protector.